LLNL/merlin/docs/source/modules/advanced_topics/advanced_topics.rst

 the workers from the first instatiation are still alive.
 Thus the new samples will immediately start processing on the existing allocation.

-Anther change in this workflow relative to the single stage version is managing the workspaces and outputs.
+Another change in this workflow relative to the single stage version is managing the workspaces and outputs.
 The strategy used here is to create a new directory for collecting each iterations final outputs, ``$(ITER_OUTPUT)``, facilitating collective post processing at the end without having to worry about traversing into each iterations' local workspaces.